MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 In addition to (or instead of) a discount percentage, you can link a service charge amount to a specific invoice amount.

 > [!TIP]
->  Before you start entering this information in the program, it is a good idea to prepare an outline of the discount structure you want to use.
+>  Before you start entering this information in application, it is a good idea to prepare an outline of the discount structure you want to use.
 This makes it easier to see which customers can be linked to the same invoice discount page.
 The fewer pages you have to set up, the faster you can enter the basic information.

 ## <a name="best-price-calculation"></a>Best Price Calculation
 When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[d365fin](includes/d365fin_md.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on job and item journal lines.